Spatio-Temporal Recurrent Networks for Event-Based Optical Flow Estimation: Conclusion

 \section{Conclusion}

-We have proposed a ConvGRU-based encoding-decoding network with a novel input representation to effectively extract the spatio-temporal information from event input.
-Moreover, correlation layer is used to provide more valuable clues for the IRR scheme to further refine the predicted flow.
+We propose a ConvGRU-based encoding-decoding network with a novel input representation to effectively extract the spatio-temporal information from event input.
+Moreover, the correlation layer is used to provide more valuable clues for the IRR scheme to further refine the predicted flow.
 Empirically, results show that STE-FlowNet outperforms all existing methods in a variety of indoor and outdoor scenes.